Average people hope they will be great one day. Hope is not a strategy.

 Hope is not a strategy.

-If you would like to have my notes, tips, and lessons sent directly to your inbox each week for free, sign up for my newsletter, The Opposite Project.
+If you would like to join this journey, sign up for my newsletter, The Opposite Project.
 (No Spam Ever!)

 You won't reach excellence on accident.
 Are there times you have been doing something at work or school only to realize when you are done, you don't have a good idea what you just completed?
 Are there times you arrive at your destination, but cannot recall any of the...

 My Notes from The Knowledge Project #61 - When Good Intentions Go Bad with Jonathan Haidt: July 2, 2019 Jonathan Haidt is an American social psychologist, Professor of Ethical Leadership at New York University's Stern School of Business, and author.
 His main areas of...